Tim’s Multi-Day Hiking Gear List

 Gear List

-• In addition, while I like to carry the lightest weight gear I can afford and justify, there are a number of items where I have deliberately NOT chosen the lightest option, instead coming back to the comfort and fit consideration
+- I like to carry the lightest weight gear I can afford and justify.
+However I have a number of items that I have deliberately NOT chosen the lightest option, instead coming back to the comfort and fit as being the main priority

-Below I have included my brief reasons for choosing each piece of equipment and with a few minor exceptions, there is a link to a full written review that provides much more detail.
-Every thing in this list has been used and tested in the field, and in many cases for a number of years.
+Included below are my brief reasons for choosing each piece of equipment and with a few minor exceptions, there is a link to a full written review that provides much more detail.
+Every item in this list has been used and tested in the field, and in many cases for a number of years.
 I use the term ‘system’ for most of the item headings as the products often combine to work together.

 Pack System